 The complicated changes that occur to the brain in dementia can result in a complete turnaround in a senior’s personality and behaviors, such as a formerly genteel grandpa unexpectedly swearing like a sailor.
 For someone who is disoriented, uncomfortable, confused, or has essentially forgotten social graces and skills, these behaviors are actually quite common; therefore, it’s important to understand how to best manage them should they arise in someone you love.

-Stay Home Care’s dementia care experts highly recommend trying the following tactics :
+Stay Home Care’s dementia caregivers highly recommend trying the following tactics :

 - See if there’s a solvable problem evoking the behaviors, such as a physical illness, medication complications, the need to use the rest room, environment-induced anxiety, etc.